 Sometimes metal coffee cans are hard to find and I’ve had this one for a while, but a tall metal juice can also work very well.
 I had cut an opening to allow easier pouring of the wax and I save this can to reuse for the next batch of these DIY firestarters.

 Cover your counter with aluminum foil to protect your countertops.
 Place the cartons filled with lint and carefully fill each egg compartment with the melted wax, adding more if necessary.
 Allow them to cool completely and close the lids for easy storage.

-How to Start a Fire with DIY Campfire Starters:
+How to Start a Fire without kindling with DIY Campfire Starters: